 Getting a mortgage can be another challenge as some mortgage lenders are cautious about giving money to people who may have inconsistent income streams.
+This is especially true for those in the construction industry who are part of the CIS scheme.
 Does this mean getting a mortgage is impossible?
 No, of course not, as you just need to know which lenders to turn to when you want to get a self-employed mortgage.

 Mortgage advisor for getting a Self Employed mortgage

 At YesCanDo Money, our expert mortgage advisors are here to help you with self employed mortgages.
 We know which lenders are more likely to give you a mortgage, from the banks and building societies on the high street to more specialist lenders who tailor their services to self-employed applicants and can give you tailored advice that is relevant to your form of self-employment.

 Get in touch with our team today if you would like to arrange a self employed mortgage and keep reading this guide for helpful information related to self-employed mortgages.